How to Feed Ducklings

 7. Dry or undercooked beans contain hemagglutinin and are toxic.

-8. Citrus is extremely acidic and will cause digestive problems in ducks.
+8. Citrus is extremely acidic and may cause digestive problems in ducks.

 9. Raw green potato peels are toxic.